The DrugMatrix database is an integrated toxicogenomic that contains the short-term rat toxicity study results from approximately

 Genes to Pathology

-If you are interested in knowing which histopathology is most significantly assocaited with a chosen gene in a specific tissue organ, you choose a tissue and an expression platform (e.g., CodeLink RU1) with an exposure time (e.g., 5 days).
+If you are interested in knowing which histopathology is most significantly affected in a specific tissue organ, you choose a tissue and an array chip (Coldlink RU1 or Affymetrix RG230) with an exposure time (5 days).

-Within about a minute, you will be able to see the data retrieved from the DrugMatrix database.
+Within about a minute or so, you will be able to see the data retrieved from the DrugMatrix database.
 The significance is measured by looking at the 3 columns in the Summary table displayed on the main panel - gene expression level average Log10 Ratio DIFF, T-value, and P-value (see explanation below).

-Once you see the top row displayed in the Summary table, you may click on the pathology name, e.g. Cortext, tubule, necrosis.
+Once you see the top row displayed in the Summary table, you may click on the pathology name, e.g. TUBULE, REGENERATION.
 You will see all the experiments associated with the choice in detail shown in the table under the Summary table.
 In the meantime, a box plot with overlaying scatter plot shows at the bottom of the main panel.

 To generate a report, you may choose PDF, csv, or Excel file format as shown in the upper corner of the table of your interest.